 As much as you may love travel, it can sometimes be hard to justify when you've got other expenses (both expected and unexpected) popping up all the time—like a teen in need of braces, a new roof, or other home improvements, or a new car.

-As I mentioned in How to Travel Sustainably, Americans take fewer vacations than any other developed country in the world, either because employers don't offer enough time off or we simply can't afford it.
+As I mentioned in How to Travel Sustainably, Americans take fewer vacations than any other developed country in the world, with one of the main reasons being that people simply can't afford it.

 So how do we make travel accessible?
 There are two things I suggest when someone registers for one of my trips: